 The Women's NCAA Tournament has reached the Sweet 16.
 How does the field look heading into the third round of the 2018 tournament?

-ALBANY REGION PREVIEW
+SPOKANE REGION PREVIEW